Grom Social Enterprises, Inc. - GuruFocus.com

 BOCA RATON, Fla., Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Grom Social Enterprises, Inc. (NASDAQ: GROM) (the “Company”), today announced the pricing of a public offering of 1,415,682 units (the “Units”) at a price to the public of $2.89 per Unit and approximately 314,422 pre-funded units (the “Pre-Funded Units”) at a price to the public of $2.889 per Pre-Funded Unit.
-Each Unit consists of one share of common stock and two warrants, each to purchase one share of common stock.
-The warrants will have an exercise price of $2.89 per share, are exercisable immediately upon issuance, and will expire five years following the date of issuance.
-Each Pre-Funded Unit consist of one pre-funded warrant and two warrants identical to the warrants in the Unit.
-The pre-funded warrant is exercisable for one share of common stock for $0.001 per share immediately until all of the pre-funded warrants are exercised.
-The closing of the offering is expected to occur on or about December 13, 2022, subject to the satisfaction of customary closing conditions.
+13, 2022 (GLOBE NEWSWIRE) -- Grom Social Enterprises, Inc. ( GROM; GROMW) (the “Company”), a media, technology and entertainment company dedicated to family-friendly programming, web filtering technology and safe social media for kids, today closed its previously announced underwritten public offering of 1,415,682 units (the “Units”) at a price to the public of $2.89 per Unit and 314,422 pre-funded units (the “Pre-Funded Units”) at a price to the public of $2.889 per Pre-Funded Unit for aggregate gross proceeds of approximately $5.0 million, prior to deducting underwriting discounts, commissions, and other estimated offering expenses.
+Each Unit consisted of one share of common stock and two warrants, each to purchase one share of common stock for $2.89 per share immediately until the fifth anniversary of the issuance date.
+Each Pre-Funded Unit consisted of one pre-funded warrant and two warrants identical to the warrants included in the Units.
+The pre-funded warrants are exercisable for one share of common stock for $0.001 per share immediately until all of the pre-funded warrants are exercised.

-EF Hutton, division of Benchmark Investments, LLC is acting as the sole book running manager for the offering.
+In addition, the Company granted the underwriters a 45-day option to purchase up to an additional 259,515 Units or Pre-Funded Units solely to cover over-allotments, if any, less underwriting discounts and commissions.
+On December 12, 2022, the underwriters exercised the option to purchase an additional 495,602 warrants.

 About Grom Social Enterprises, Inc.